buckket/vlr-matchups/README.md

 ### Outstanding issues

-> Haven’t gone through the trouble to find the game screen inside another container.
+- > Haven’t gone through the trouble to find the game screen inside another container.
 So if the streamer is using borders
   > or some fancy Picture in Picture magic we’re out of luck, for now.

+    - I’ve tried using a basic SIFT/SURF approach, but the thin-lined HUD just does not have good features which could be easily matched.
+I’m open to suggestions for a better approach to handle this problem.

-> Currently, the search is limited to the 100 most viewed streams.
+- Currently, the search is limited to the 100 most viewed streams.
+Anything more and it would just take too long.

+- When comparing matches in the final stage `itertools.combinations()` is used, which means when examining `n` streams there are $$\binom{n}{2}$$ possible combinations.
+Currently, all of those are evaluated.
+This could become a problem when scaling up.
+(For n=100: 4950 combinations)

+Feel free to write me an e-mail at felix-vlr @ buckket.org if you have suggestions on how to improve any of these problems.
+Much appreciated!

 ## Installation